Feasoron/red-squirrel-core/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-round)](http://makeapullrequest.com)
 ![](https://reposs.herokuapp.com/?path=Feasoron/red-squirrel-core)

-*This application is still under sporadic active development.
+*This application is still under active development.
 Not all described features and functionality are implemented at this time.*

 What is Red Squirrel
 --------------------